tartiflette/tartiflette/docs/tutorial/write-your-resolvers.md

 async def resolver_recipe(parent, args, ctx, info):
     if parent and parent["id"] in INGREDIENTS_QUANTITY:
         return INGREDIENTS_QUANTITY[parent["id"]]

     return None

 ```

 ## Launch the app

 Your Recipes Manager GraphQL API is now able to return data.
-Launch it with this following command and go to the next step to know how to query your GraphQL API.
+Launch it with the following command and go to the next step to find out how to query your GraphQL API.

 ```bash
 $ python -m recipes_manager